stryku/stryku.github.io/_posts/multidimensional-game/2023-03-22-miltidimensional-game.md

 face 5.1: 5, 1, 4
 ```

-Now, in order to nicely display the cube we need to assign colors to faces.
+Now, in order to nicely display the cube, we need to assign colors to faces.
 One color for two triangles of given face:

 ```
 face 0.0: 0, 2, 4 - red